 Concerns raised as controversial new hate crime laws due to come into force

+Hate Crime Act Scotland: Concerns raised as controversial new laws due to come into force

-Concerns have been raised ahead of controversial new hate crime laws coming into force in Scotland from next month.
+Police Scotland have been accused of providing no “assurance” that controversial new hate crime laws will protect freedom of expression as it was confirmed the legislation will come into force next month.

 The Bill was heavily criticised throughout the process, with ministers repeatedly forced to climb down on certain provisions, such as the potential impact on performers.